Becoming a Dermatologist

 Applications can only be made online via the College website.
 An application fee of $1,600 (GST free) is required upon submission.
 An application will not be considered if the fee has not been paid.

 Sufficient time has been allocated for applicants to complete all sections of the application form for submission by the closing date.
-Applications into the 2020 Training Program has now closed.

-Applicants may be required to nominate 1 or more state(s) of choice for training (i.e. NSW, NSW Rural, QLD, SA, VIC, and WA).
+Applicants may be required to nominate 1 or more state(s) of choice for training (i.e. NSW, QLD, SA, VIC, and WA).
 Applicants should consider their state preferences based on their individual domestic circumstances and work preferences.
 In the normal course of events, candidates will not be considered for training in other locations.

 The College may also offer a designated Aboriginal and Torres Strait Islander position.
 More details on this position can be found here.